-- Official documents, scientific investigations, etc. - Surveys published by the governments and think tanks - Research papers - Opinions from citizens' groups about AI systems/services - Seminars and conferences about AI ethics and quality - Latest news reports - Investigation of cases of incidents - Reactions of stakeholders including non-business users on social media, blogs, bulletin boards and news coverage, etc.
+- Official documents, scientific investigations, etc. - Surveys published by the governments and think tanks - Research papers - > Opinions from citizens' groups about AI systems/services - Seminars and conferences about AI ethics and quality - Latest news reports - Investigation of cases of incidents - Reactions of stakeholders including non-business users on social media, blogs, bulletin boards and news coverage, etc.

-The "ISO/IEC 23894:2023" lists the following examples as external environment of an organization.
+The "ISO/IEC 23894:2023"20 lists the following examples as external environment of an organization.

-- Social, cultural, political, legal, registrational, financial, technical, economic and environmental factors - Relevant laws and regulations including those related to AI - Guidelines related to AI issued by the governments, civil society, academic conferences and industry groups, etc. - Guidelines and frameworks for each area, etc. - Factors and trends which affect the goals of an organization - Technical trends and progress of each area of AI - Social and political meaning of introduction of AI systems including organization in the social and scientific guiding principles - Relationship, recognition and values of stakeholders, etc.
+- Social, cultural, political, legal, registrational, financial, technical, economic and environmental factors - > Relevant laws and regulations including those related to AI - Guidelines related to AI issued by the governments, civil society, academic conferences and industry groups, etc. - > Guidelines and frameworks for each area, etc. - Factors and trends which affect the goals of an organization - > Technical trends and progress of each area of AI - Social and political meaning of introduction of AI systems including organization in the social and scientific guiding principles

-&lt;sup>17 ISO, "ISO/IEC 23894:2023 (Information technology-Artificial intelligence-Guidance on risk management)" (February 2023)
+20 ISO, "ISO/IEC 23894:2023 (Information technology-Artificial intelligence-Guidance on risk management)" (February 2023)